-Your amount of cover will continue to increase each year on the date the plan your cover is under started, which is shown on your cover summary.
+For increasing lump sum, we'll pay you a single lump sum.
+For increasing regular payments, we'll pay this in equal monthly payments until the date your cover ends, which will be the date shown on your cover summary.
+For increasing regular payments the amount we'll pay will continue to increase each year on the date the plan your cover is under started, which is shown on your cover summary.
 The additional features in your cover summary will show whether your cover will increase by a fixed rate or by the retail price index.
 If you select this option, your premiums will also increase each year.
 This is explained further on page 24.